GigaExcalibur/Simple_C_HAX/README.md

 8. Enter Y at the prompt: `Proceed with installation?`
 9. `logout` and then open WSL using "OpenTerminal.bat"

-install python3 and pip packages:
+install python3 and pip packages for WSL:
 1. `sudo apt install python3 python3-pip python-is-python3`
 2. `logout` and then run OpenTerminal.bat
 3. `pip install pyinstaller`